balladeer/effective-enigma/burrow/story_overview.md

 # 04. Reconciliation
 %% Dynamite Reactive

-_OneSentence_: Sase, sensing a growing paranoia within himself, heads to the Shipyard, prefering known danger to unknown danger.
+_OneSentence_: Back in their Community, the teens part ways and Sase, sensing a growing paranoia within himself, heads to the Shipyard, prefering known danger to unknown danger.

 Sase returns to the community gardens.
 No one is following him.

 React: scared, worried
-Dilemma: go back?
+Dilemma:
-Decision: look for Ágdá in community
+	- go look for the spies' trail?
+	- go find Kaysh?
+	- tell Adena
+Decision: Ágdá heads to work; Sase heads to cafeteria.

 *New Goal*: find the familiar, the normal
 He looks for a while, but does not find Ágdá.
 He sees War behind the eyes of everyone he meets.